HarmanPreet-Singh-XYT/Rust-Store-CustomServer/README.md

 ## Description

-A Game Site specifically for Rust which allows user to purchase any items from site and get it ingame, Not only that but website also provides Server info and Contact Support option
+A Game Site specifically for Rust which allows user to purchase any items from site and get it ingame, Not only that but website also provides Server info and Contact Support option.

 ## Demo